georgeanastasiadis/house-pricing/README.md

 - Random Forest Regression
 - XGBoost

-To evaluate the model results I used **Mean Absolute Error and Mean Squared Error.**
+To evaluate the model results I used **Mean Absolute Error and Mean Squared Error.** .
+Because XGBoost dummy model worked the best, to improve further the model I used **RandomisedSearchCV** to tune the hyperparameters.

 ## Feature Selection